igalic/blag/contents/articles/a-thousand-words-from-the-sidelines/index.md

 <span class="more"></span>

-in particular, i'd like to answer the question i receive from eye-rolling male friends:

 # why do you keep strumming on that harp?

+in particular, i'd like to answer the question i receive from eye-rolling male friends

+# meritocracy and colour blindness

 like most young geeks i've been [steeped in the literature](http://modelviewculture.com/pieces/the-open-source-identity-crisis)